 Admission to the School of Architecture is granted through Princeton University's Graduate School.
 A bachelor's degree from a college or university of recognized standing is required.
-Admission information, including the online application and required materials, can be found online at http://gradschool.princeton.edu/admission/.
-The annual deadline for M. Arch applications is January 2nd.
+The most up-to-date and complete admission information, including the online application and required materials, can be found online at http://gradschool.princeton.edu/admission.
+The deadline for M. Arch applications is January 3rd.

 Prospective students are invited to attend the Fall Open House to meet our faculty and students and learn more about our programs in architecture.
 Students who are unable to attend the Open House may schedule an individual visit by contacting the School.
 Unfortunately, due to the large volume of prospective students, meetings with faculty cannot be accommodated on individual visits.